Jeimer Candelario Preview, Player Props: Cubs vs. Brewers

 Jeimer Candelario At The Plate

-- Among qualifying hitters in MLB, he ranks 51st in batting average, 36th in on-base percentage, and 24th in slugging.
+- Among the qualified hitters in baseball, he ranks 57th in batting average, 38th in on-base percentage, and 26th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.